“What’s going on?” I asked my neighbor, startled at the sight of emergency vehicles lining our street.

 The kids and I were just finishing up our walk when I saw Bob in the distance.
-If I had just been with my daughters I would have thought nothing of it, but my son was with us, too, and, being at the age where he was comfortable with saying exactly how he felt, and having recently taken to yelling, “Oh, no!
+If I had just been with my daughters I would have thought nothing of it, but my son was with us, too—my son who had recently taken to yelling, “Oh, no!
 I smell cigarette smoke.
-Hold your breath and run!!” around any person he saw smoking, I told my kids to quicken their pace so we could hurry home.
+Hold your breath and run!!” around any person he saw smoking.
+Without hesitating a moment, I told my children to quicken their pace so we could hurry home.”Why?” they asked.

 “Why?” they asked.

 “Just hurry!”
 I whispered, praying that my son wouldn’t say anything that would embarrass us.

 The kids were quick to obey and followed me down the sidewalk like baby ducklings following their mama.

 “Hello!”
 I said to Bob, as I walked briskly past him.
 Said with a bright smile, I was sure it was a good enough greeting.

 But wait…why was he standing the way he was, so near to the sidewalk and rolling forward on his toes as if he were anxious to talk to me?

 “Go back and talk with him.”
 It was a distinct impression that I’ve learned to recognize as a prompting from the Holy Spirit.

 “Oh, I just can’t right now.”
 I quickly told myself.
 “My son just made it safely past him without saying a word and I don’t want to go back and risk having him say something embarrassing.
 I’ll be sure to stop and talk with Bob the next time I see him.”